 Shelves work well if you have lots of art and not enough spaces to put it all out at once.
 You can arrange the artwork on the shelves to rotate.
 You also have more freedom to decorate seasonally if you have art specific to certain holidays.

-3. Frameless Wire
+3. Frameless wire

 Wires and clips also allow you to change out your artwork frequently.
 This works particularly well with children’s art or photography, which is often done on lightweight paper.
 Rotate out each week’s offerings so that your children feel like their work is valued.

 Take a piece of string or wire and measure the space you want to cover.
 Wrap the string around a nail or screw and secure it to the wall.
 Arrange art using clips for easy ways to change out what’s visible.
+Hunker suggests using mounts.

-4. Touching Frames
+4. Touching frames

 If getting spacing just right drives you crazy, get rid of the space.
 Line frames up next to each other so that the sides are touching and call it a day.
 This makes it very obvious if you’ve gotten off the plumb line.